-ETHEL STUDIO creates products from rescued + responsible materials to inspire sustainability + empowerment
+ETHEL STUDIO creates products from rescued + responsible materials to inspire sustainability + well-being

 After working several years in the New York fashion industry, I became overwhelmed by the negative impact of the industry on the environment and the total lack of awareness, much less responsibility, most brands had for their actions.

 I set out to devote myself through my personal art and designs to using only rescued fabric scraps - I thought if I could focus on just ONE aspect of the industry's issues, I could make an impact even in my own small way.